kazyon/EarthChain/Whitepaper/README.md

 Smart contract platforms and cryptocurrencies have captured mass attention but still have not been able to achieve mass adoption due to scalability and user experience issues.
 Even on Ethereum, which is the most widely used smart contracts platform, there have not been many examples of DApps which have seen mass adoption.
 There have been a few cases where one or the other particular application temporarily succeeded in achieving a significant user base, but it led to crippling of the entire network during the high network load times.
 Essentially this means that even the most advanced and widely used platforms are not ready for mass adoption yet.
 <br><br >
-The lightweight Earthchain network will strive to solve the scalbility and usability issues, while not taking any shortcut to compromise on decentralization and leveraging the existing developer community and ecosystem.
+The lightweight network will strive to solve the scalbility and usability issues, while not taking any shortcut to compromise on decentralization and leveraging the existing developer community and ecosystem.
 It will be a very powerful and scalable blockchain that will provide scalability and superior user experience to DApps/user functionalities.
 <br/><br/>
 On the other hand, there are a few smart contract platforms which boast of higher transaction throughput, but they compromise on decentralization in order to improve transaction speeds.
 Also, many of the upcoming solutions propose developing their own blockchains, neglecting the billions of dollars of market cap that DApps and other projects have already created on platforms like Ethereum and others.
 More importantly, they neglect the massive developer community and developer ecosystem that currently exists on platforms like Ethereum.